 - Download the free mobile app from the Apple App store or Google play store.

-- Start collecting data!
+- Go fishing and start collecting data!

 Training Presentation - coming soon